udacity/CarND-Term1-Starter-Kit/doc/configure_via_docker.md

 `--rm` removes the container once it stops running.
 It prevents the buildup of stale containers once you stop them from running.

+`--entrypoint "/run.sh"` tells the container to run `run.sh` when it opens.
+In our case, this file activates the conda environment and opens a jupyter notebook in the background.
+This is also included in the dockerfile, but sometimes does not appropriately run without this flag.

 `-p 8888:8888` maps port 8888 on our local machine to port 8888 in the Docker container, this allows us to access port 8888 in the container